 “It all sounded downright intoxicating.
 After struggling with the daily duties of ministry and our fears of inadequacy, this was exactly what we wanted to hear.
 Being told that our struggles and sacrifices had made us special in God’s eyes was a comfort in itself.
 We clung to the promise that spectacular things would follow the inauguration of this new move of God.
 We listened attentively to the flattery of our new friends, the prophets.
 Our scepticism barely peaked above the surface of our consciousness.
 It disappeared entirely later in the meeting when one of the prophets singled us out and proceeded to reveal, in detail, the secrets of our lives.
 Now they really had our attention.
 How could they not be from God?”

 Before you go to the Prophet, allow me to show you exactly what takes place behind the curtains of some of these meetings.
 There are specific techniques to “woo the crowds” and to accentuate a perceived autonomous individualism.
+Let me just say that I am keenly aware that not all prophets do this, even though very few escape these suggestions.
 James Jordan writes that these services:

 “too often has little use for Scripture.
 The emphasis in the movement as a whole is upon direct, mystical experiences with God (roughly defined).
 The stimulation of glands has priority over the reformation of life, this is most pronounced in the various healing cults and “name it and claim it” sects, which are all over the airwaves today.
 This is nothing more than medicine man religion, and scarcely Christian at all.
 It has little more relation to Christianity than do the “cargo cults” of Polynesians.
 Not all charismatic are this bad, of course, but the tendency is there in all too many of them.
 The effect is that the Word of God is rendered null and void.”